sanglantes/mean-chess/README.md

 The control panel will present itself at the bottom of the page during a Lichess game.
 Follow the instructions given. <b>meanChess</b> does not work when playing anonymously.

 ## Bugs
 1. May stop working when making many premoves in succession.
-Solution: Press "Stop" followed by "Start Cheat", alternatively, get gud.
+Solution: Press "Stop" followed by "Start Cheat".
+Alternatively, get gud.
 2. Arrows may not have arrowheads.
 Solution: Draw an arrow.

 ## Depth recommendation